incrementalcapitalist/typescript-amplifier/README.md

 The `transfer-aws-configuration.bash` script securely copies your local AWS credentials to a remote server.

-### Initialize (The Amplify Setup Script Selector)
+### Initialize

-The `initialize.bash` script allows you to choose between setting up a Gen 1 or Gen 2 Amplify project.
+The `initialize.bash` script for a Typescript/React Gen 2 Amplify project.

-### Gen 1 Setup Script

-The `amplify-gen1-setup-script.bash` sets up a Gen 1 Amplify project.

-### Gen 2 Setup Script

-The `amplify-gen2-setup-script.bash` sets up a Gen 2 Amplify project, prompting for the Amplify App ID and branch name.

 ## Troubleshooting